Ikechukwu: Early life

 In 2019, Ikechukwu released another single, Nnukwu Azu.

 In September 2019, Ikechukwu made a post on his Instagram page, alleging that he was pulled out of an Uber taxi, bundled into a police van and beaten by the operatives of the Nigerian Police Force.
 He said that he was taken to an ATM and forced to empty his bank accounts.

-He married British model Ella in May 2021, originally from Imo state and daughter of a Nigerian politician.
+Ikechukwu was traditionally married to British model Ella in May 2021.
+Ikechukwu was engaged to glamour model Sarah Ofili.